quinn-dougherty/goalrefinement-talk/talk.md

 - **Bets** are gaining traction as a community norm (I'm guilty of not participating enough)
 - Much has been written about how to make your beliefs less false over time
     - Most seasoned EAs will have reading recommendations about this
-    - Many of us read something called "The Sequences", subsets of which I do recommend
 - **Where you are in your journey of _approximating_ the truth _with_ your beliefs will be an input to the sorts of goals you identify**
 - The bedrock of any project is a belief about how the world is.
 Later, when you're finding levers and planning to win or taking actions, true beliefs will be a boon, factoring out mistakes and inaccuracies.